DakotaPatterson/Planisphere/README.md

 ## In conclusion

 In conclusion, we built an application from the ground-up that meets the project requirements.
+We worked collaboratively to create a really cool portfolio piece.

 It:
 - Uses react for the front end
 - Uses GraphQL with a Node.js and Express.js server
 - Uses MongoDB and the Mongoose ODM for the database